 “No, just let the others get to the cars,” Elliot said.
 Leila frowned.
 She nearly forgot about the other enforcers.

-Even though her kind was strong and fast, they still were no match for vehicles.
+Even though her kind was fast, they still were no match for vehicles.
 And the Ruguru main pack territory was over an hour drive.
 Not that they couldn’t run it, it was just an unnecessary waste of energy that would take longer.
 Leila waited until an SUV pulled up behind her before she headed out onto the open road.

 Elliot was silent nearly the whole drive there aside from one more, “This isn’t a good idea.”
 But Leila ignored him.